grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/01 API load testing.md

 ### Data parameterization

-Data parameterization happens when you replace hardcoded test data with dynamic values.
+Data parameterization happens when you replace hard-coded test data with dynamic values.
 This makes it easier to manage a load test with varied users and API calls.
 A common case for parameterization is when you want to use different `userID` and `password` values for each virtual user or iteration.